 We look forward to our adventures over the next three weeks.
 If you have any further questions, please do not hesitate to ask any of the camp “counselors”.

 the Summer Learning Camp Team

-Last year, we ran a pilot program for students who are going into grade 7 in the fall and this year, we will be expanding this program.
-Students helped us to name this camp Young Minds Making Change.
 This camp is intended for students who are going into grade 7 in the fall who would benefit from an opportunity to further develop critical literacy skills in the context of working on school/community needs derived from student voice and data sources such as EDI, to develop a plan to have an impact on the health and wellbeing of their own school community in the fall.
-This camp requires a minimum student enrolment to run.
+This camp requires a minimum student enrollment to run.
 If we have enough interest, we will run the sites below.